lamalab-org/toolminutes/papers/MolCLR_2024.md

 I chose Wang's et al.'s paper [@wang2022molecular] for our journal club because

-- Labelled datasets are hard to acquire since conducting experiments is expensive and time-consuming.
+- Supervised learning relies heavily on labeled training data, which can be expensive and time-consuming to obtain.
-- Labelled datasets are limited, if we train the model on the limited datasets, we might overfit the models and does not generalizable.
+- Labeled datasets are limited; training models on such datasets might lead to overfitting and poor generalization.
-- The authors propose a framework to learn better representations with unlabelled datasets during pretraining, the pretained model is plugged in for the downstream tasks.
+- Self-Supervised Learning (SSL) provides a promising alternative.
+It enables learning from unlabeled data, which is much easier to acquire in real-world applications and is part of a large research effort.
+- SSL learns the inherent structure and patterns in unlabeled data.
+By doing so, self-supervised models can acquire rich representations and knowledge that can be transferred to downstream tasks, even with limited labeled data.
+- Contrastive self-supervised learning, as the name implies, is a self-supervised method that learns representations by contrasting positive and negative pairs.

 ## Context

-The paper introduces MolCLR, a self-supervised learning framework that uses graph encoders to enhance molecular representations effectively.
+The paper introduces MolCLR, a self-supervised learning framework that uses graph encoders to learn effective molecular representations.

-They considered a large unlabelled dataset with 10 million unique molecules SMILES from ChemBERTa and PubChem.
-This framework has two important steps.
-First, in the pre-training phase, they build molecule graphs and develop graph neural network encoders to learn differentiable representations.
-Second, the pretrained GNN backbone is used for the supervised learning tasks.
+The authors used a large unlabeled dataset with 10 million unique molecule SMILES from ChemBERTa and PubChem.
+This framework involves two important steps.
+First, in the pre-training phase, they build molecule graphs and develop graph neural network (GNN) encoders to learn differentiable representations.
+Second, the pretrained GNN backbone is used for supervised learning tasks.

 ## Main idea behind contrastive learning
 The aim of contrastive representation learning is to develop an embedding space where similar samples are positioned closely together, whereas dissimilar samples are kept distant from each other.